wikorp/wikorp/README.md

 - I am interested in writing time and memory efficient code. (🇨‌➕➕)

-📫 You can contact me at wiktor.pori@gmail.com.
-B2 🇬🇧 English, native 🇵🇱 Polish.
+📫 You can contact me at wiktor.porowski@proton.me B2 🇬🇧 English, native 🇵🇱 Polish.

 <!---